lluubboo/ExpressionTreeRandomizer/README.md

 # ExpressionTreeRandomizer
 Header-only library has the capability for the random generation of expression trees with subsequent evaluation.
-The tree is generated based on the formula proposed by Mr. Arnold and Sleep in 1980.
-The tree generation operates in O(n) time complexity, and each possible shape of the tree is equally probable.
+The tree is generated based on the algorithm proposed by D.B.
+Arnold and M.R.
+Sleep in their work on "Uniform Random Number Generation of n Balanced Parenthesis Strings" (1980).
+This library is designed to create random sets of balanced parentheses, essentially forming binary expression trees.
+One notable feature of the algorithm is its ability to ensure that every tree "shape" is equally likely, and it achieves this in O(n) time complexity.
+Another advantageous aspect is the control it provides over the number of leaves = operands in the generated expression.

 The library requires the Eigen library, because is specifically designed for vector calculations for symbolic regression.